Skip to main content

 Definition

-Individuals reach the level of earnings needed to enter the fourth income quintile or above, regardless of field of study.
+Individuals reach the level of earnings needed to enter the fourth income quintile or above.

 RECOMMENDED METRIC(S)

-Percentage of individuals who reach the level of earnings needed to enter the fourth (60th to 80th percentile) income quintile in their state or above 1, 3, 5, 10, and 15 years after completing their highest degree or leaving education (high school or postsecondary)
+Percentage of graduates who reach the level of earnings needed to enter the fourth (60th to 80th percentile) income quintile in their state or above one, three, five, 10, and 15 years after completing their highest degree or leaving education (high school or postsecondary)

 Type(s) of Data Needed